brianotoole/brianotoole.github.io-brianzotoole/_posts/2016-11-08-sass-media-queries.md

 ---
 layout: post
-title: How I Manage Media Queries in Sass
+title: Element Queries in Sass
 category: web
-img: blogsocial.jpg
+img: #
 icon: lnr-code
-description: Nesting media queries within the selector is much more easier to control for scalable css architecture
+description: Nesting media queries within the selector is much more easier to control for scalable css architecture.
 ---
 In the past, writing css sucked!
 You needed to repeat yourself over and over, and eventually you ended up with a bloated sheet of repeated rules that was nearly impossible to mantain.